sukrit007/pgp-samples/README.md

 java -jar pgp-samples-1.0.jar
 ```

-**Note:**  All depedendent jar can be found in libs folder of distribution.
+**Note:**  All dependent jar can be found in libs folder of distribution.

 ## Modifying example